kungfugeek/hit_banana/README.md

 My first android app.
 A stupid game but it allowed me to get my feet wet with a few basics.

 ### The name of the game is also the instructions: Hit Banana.
-+ Meaning, when the button says "BANANA", hit it.
++ Meaning, when you see a banana, hit it.

 + If you miss, that's a fail.

-+ If you hit something that isn't "BANANA", that's another fail.
++ If you hit something that isn't a banana, that's also a fail.

 + Game ends when you've accumulated 3 fails.